The Crater (manga): Chapters

 Aircraft Down (墜落機): A cowardly, inept Japanese air force pilot in an alternate future flees from a dogfight and ends up crashing on an island.
 Unable to locate the crash site, his commanders declare the boy dead and create a fictionalized story of bravery that has the boy smashing into an enemy air force control tower.
 Over time, the boy is awarded medals posthumously, given heroic statues in his memory, and written up in school textbooks.
 All of which is threatened when he finally makes his way back to base some months later.
 To rectify the situation, his commanders try to send him out on a suicide mission for real.

 2-Headed Snake (双頭の蛇): In the 1990s (20-some years from when the story was written), America has become an integrated society with blacks and whites living and working together.
 However, a white pharmacist, named Kikero, living in Chicago has created a secret society called "soutou no hebi" ("the 2-Headed Snake").
 Kikero's developed a reputation for using Soutou no Hebi to quietly assassinate various blacks in the city.
-However, Ryuu, a friend of Kikero's son, Arty, has had his own father killed by Soutou no Hebi and in discovering the truth, shows Arty a picture of the head of Soutou no Hebi.
+Ryuu, a friend of Kikero's son, Arty, has had his own father killed by Soutou no Hebi and in discovering the truth, shows Arty a picture of the head of Soutou no Hebi.
 Ryuu convinces Arty to run away from home, which sends Kikero into a panic.
 He goes to the police for help, and instead is accused by his own gang of betraying Soutou no Hebi to the cops, the penalty for which is death.
 Now orphans, Ryuu and Arty head out of Chicago in search of a better future.

 The Three Invaders (三人の侵略者): 3 scouts from an alien invading force land on Earth and disguise themselves as characters from various bad mobster flicks.
 They take three hostages in a house neighboring the cabin where Tezuka is trying to draw his manga in solitude.
 Mistaking Tezuka as a scholar, they kill him and absorb his brain in an attempt to learn more about the planet.
 As a result, they find themselves taking over Tezuka's manga projects while discovering that their hostages are really escapees from a prison in Hokkaido.